SlackmasterFelipeCafe/Field_Communications-GAS/README.md

 - **TestDateMath**

 ## FieldComOnFormSubmit:
-Google Sheet Script for calling functions on a On Form Submit Trigger
+Google Sheet Script for calling functions on an On Form Submit Trigger
 - **RunOnFormSubmit**
 - **CheckIfResponseIdExists**